indancisive/InvestED/README.md

 ## What we built it with:

-python, SQL, Goldman Sachs Marquee API
+python, sqlite, Goldman Sachs Marquee API, django, javascript, html5, uikit